Neural Bayes estimators for censored inference with peaks-over-threshold models: Application

 \section{Application}

-Inhalation of ambient particulate matter ($\mbox{PM}_{2.5}$) can lead to fatal respiratory and cardiovascular diseases \citep{polichetti2009effects, xing2016impact}; globally, poor air quality is responsible for millions of deaths per annum\ \citep{lelieveld2019cardiovascular}.
-A country that is particularly affected by poor air quality is Saudi Arabia, due in part to the country's heavy oil combustion rates and industrial, and traffic, emissions \citep{khodeir2012source}, as well as its arid climate which is conducive to frequent dust storms \citep{alharbi2013march}.
-In order to mitigate the impacts of extreme air pollution in Saudi Arabia, an understanding of the spatial characteristics of extreme air pollution across the entire region is required; whilst studies of the spatial characteristics of $\mbox{PM}_{2.5}$ across the Arabian Peninsula have been conducted by, for example, \cite{munir2017analysing} and \cite{tariq2022spatial}, they often focus on quantifying marginal trends or investigating the spatial profile of events through empirical methods, rather than considering extremal dependence.
-We provide the first analysis of the spatial extremal dependence of $\mbox{PM}_{2.5}$ concentrations across Saudi Arabia using asymptotically-justified spatial extremal dependence models.
+Inhalation of ambient fine micro-scale particulate matter (${\rm PM}_{2.5}$) can lead to fatal respiratory and cardiovascular diseases \citep{polichetti2009effects, xing2016impact}; globally, poor air quality is responsible for millions of deaths per annum\ \citep{lelieveld2019cardiovascular}.
+A country that is particularly affected by poor air quality is Saudi Arabia, due in part to its heavy oil combustion rates, industrial and traffic emissions \citep{khodeir2012source}, and its arid climate, which is conducive to frequent dust storms \citep{alharbi2013march}.
+In order to mitigate the impacts of extreme air pollution in Saudi Arabia, an understanding of the spatial characteristics of extreme air pollution across the entire region is required; whilst studies of the spatial characteristics of ${\rm PM}_{2.5}$ across the Arabian Peninsula have been conducted by, for example, \cite{munir2017analysing} and \cite{tariq2022spatial}, they often focus on quantifying marginal trends or investigating the spatial profile of events through empirical methods, rather than considering extremal dependence.
+We provide the first analysis of the spatial extremal dependence of ${\rm PM}_{2.5}$ concentrations across Saudi Arabia using asymptotically-justified spatial extremal dependence models.